Theophile-Wemaere/TPM-sniffing/README.md

 | ![](img/img6.png) | ![](img/img7.png) |
 (I put a lot of tape to avoid pulling on the wire and ripping the circuit)

-After that I soldered some colored wire with female connectors to be able to use to access the wires while the motherboard is mounted :
+After that I soldered some colored wire with female connectors to be able to access the wires while the motherboard is mounted :

 ![](img/img8.png)